 Can life insurance companies earn additional revenue from policy surrenders or lapses?

-Yes, life insurance companies can earn additional revenue from policy surrenders or lapses.
-When a policyholder surrenders their life insurance policy or allows it to lapse, the insurer may retain a portion of the accumulated cash value.
-This amount is known as surrender charges or lapsation fees.
+Life insurance companies can earn additional revenue from policy surrenders or lapses.
+When a policyholder surrenders or allows their policy to lapse, the insurer may retain a portion of the accumulated cash value, known as surrender charges or lapsation fees.
 These charges help compensate the insurer for the administrative costs and potential loss of future premiums associated with the surrendered or lapsed policy.

 Are there any other ways life insurance companies generate revenue?